PawarMukesh/Car-Symboling-Prediction/README.md

 # Car-Symboling-Prediction
-Base on given feature we need to predict symboling of car
+Based on given feature we need to predict symboling of car